NYC Marathon will have "many layers of protection" this Sunday, NYPD commissioner says

 - NYC Marathon 2023: Route Maps | Street Closures

-Officials also held a ceremonial painting of the blue line that runs along the route, after rain pushed back the actual painting.
+Officials also held a ceremonial painting of the blue line that runs along the route, after rain pushed back the actual painting, which is now set for Thursday, due to the wet weather.

 The 26.2 mile route crosses through all five boroughs, starting on Staten Island and ending at Central Park.